Orion98MC/FSM.swift/README.md

 }
 ```

-State definitions is a simple wraper that augments the state with callbacks.
+StateDefinition is a simple wraper that augments a state with callbacks.
 Exemple:

 ```swift
 let sd1 = FSM.StateDefinition(.off)